DRSNJM/drsnjm.github.com/source/experts/index.markdown

 ## Raymond Chandler

-Raymond is not only an avid board game player, but a vertiable connoisseur of board games.
+Raymond is not only an avid board game player, but a veritable connoisseur of board games.
 He has been a member of the Columbus Area Board Gaming Society for 3 years.
 Raymond has been part of the CABS Design Group for half that time.
 He is close to publishing his first